 OPTIONAL Fairbanks city tour and Half-day trip to Chena Hot Springs

 This morning, you will embark on a private sightseeing tour of Alaska’s second largest city, Fairbanks.
 During this narrated tour, you will visit the Morris Thompson Cultural Center where you will great exhibits about Interior Alaska.
 You will also spend some time at the University of Alaska Museum of the North with its dramatic architecture and new exhibit galleries.
 You will stop for lunch in Fairbanks at the Cookie Jar restaurant before continuing north to Chena Hot Springs.
 Spend the afternoon at Chena soaking in the natural mineral water or visit the indoor swimming pool.
 You will tour the Aurora Ice Museum, which features amazing ice sculptures created by 16 time world champion ice carver Steve Brice, and his wife Heather.
 Within the museum, there is a two-story observation tower with a circular staircase, and various ice sculptures made by Alaska Diamond and Alaska Marble ice.
 You may relax at the Aurora Ice Bar and enjoy an appletini served in an ice carved martini glass (not included), or warm your hands by the ice fireplace.
 Return to A Taste of Alaska Lodge this evening.
 Pick up from the lodge at 10am, return at 7pm.

 Aurora Ice Museum at Chena Lodge

-COST of this optional tour DEPENDS ON THE NUMBER OF PEOPLE GOING ON THE TOUR: $678 for each of 2 persons; $378 for each of 4 persons.
+COST of this optional tour DEPENDS ON THE NUMBER OF PEOPLE GOING ON THE TOUR: PRICE TO BE ANNOUNCED LATER.

 • Private transportation in a Sprinter Vehicle, including driver gratuities